saezlab/omnipath_analysis/README.md

 an 8 digit representation of the date, so every day a new directory will be started (except if you keep running the same session over midnight, then still the old directory will be used).

+## Resource usage

+With all databases loaded Python requires maybe around 5G memory.
+The inter-cellular network data frame requires little more than 1G.
+`pandas` operations can result 1-3G peaks on top of that baseline.
+Overall it's good to have 8G RAM available.